 The Pennsylvania National Guard offers an Educational Assistance Program (EAP) for eligible members of the guard.
 The program is state-funded and provides educational assistance regardless of financial need.
-The amount of each award is based on enrollment status (full-time or part-time) and the tuition charged, capped at the PA State System of Higher Education Schools (PASSHE) flat full-time tuition rate plus the technology fee, which is \$4,097.00 per semester for the 2023-2024 academic year.
+The amount of each award is based on enrollment status (full-time or part-time) and the tuition charged, capped at the PA State System of Higher Education Schools (PASSHE) flat full-time tuition rate plus the technology fee, which is currently up to \$4,097.00 per semester.
 EAP will pay for 120 credit hours.
 To be eligible for EAP benefits, members must: